Ghini/ghini.desktop/doc/editing.rst

 fields that are set while in this mode will be copied to all the plants that are created.

+Pictures
+^^^^^^^^

+Just as almost all objects in the Bauble database can have *Notes* associated to them, Plants can have *Pictures*: next to the tab for Notes, the Plants editor contains an extra tab called "Pictures".
+You can associate as many pictures as you might need to a plant.

+When you associate a picture to a plant, the file is copied in the *pictures* folder, and a miniature (500x500) is generated and copied in the `thumbnails` folder inside of the pictures folder.

+As of Bauble-1.0.41, Pictures are not kept in the database.
+To ensure pictures are available on all terminals where you have installed and configured Bauble, you can use a file sharing service like Copy or Dropbox.
+The personal choice of the writer of this document is to use Copy, because it offers much more space and because of its "Fair Storage" policy.

+Remember that you have configured the pictures root folder when you specified the details of your database connection.
+Again, you should make sure that the pictures root folder is shared with your file sharing service of choice.

+When a Plant in the current selection is highlighted, its pictures are displayed in the pictures pane, the pane left of the information pane.
+When an accession in the selection is highlighted, any picture associated to the plants in the highlighted accession are displayed in the pictures pane.

 Locations
 ---------
 The Location editor

+danger zone
+^^^^^^^^^^^

+The location editor contains an initially hidden section named *danger zone*.
+The widgets contained in this section allow the user to merge the current location into a different location, letting the user correct spelling mistakes or implement policy changes.